 “I am on a mission,” Clark Quinn’s first words in his new book Revolutionize Learning & Development: Performance and Innovation Strategy for the Information Age.
 I had heard this title bantered about over the past weeks from Association for Talent Development friends.
-I therefore pushed it up on my reading schedule.
-It is a a very good read, one I would recommend to all educators and trainers.
+I, therefore, pushed it up on my reading schedule.
+It is a very good read, one I would recommend to all educators and trainers.

 “Let me be blunt: the current state of the learning & development (L&D) industry is failing”

 Section 1: Status Quo

 This section focused on two areas: our world and our industry.
 Quinn pointed out that our world is rapidly changing and that employees must adjust to the change quicker and quicker.
 As L&D organizations currently deliver instruction, they are not agile enough to react to the changes.
 Some industry sections are adapting to changes and are circumventing L&D because they are finding a quicker way to gain the knowledge and skills.
 Because of the nature of the information age, there is an abbreviated planning stage to delivery.
 Workers need to be trained to learn on their own to meet increased productivity, and many lack the learning skills.
 As Quinn analyzed the industry, he notes that we set up training as events rather than experiences.
 He added that formal learning events are primarily geared for novices whereas informal learning is better suited for experts.
 Yet, we primarily set up formal learning events rather than address informal learning needs.
 Quinn stressed that we need more opportunity to practice skills and learn through social learning methods.